Kathleen Mazzarella

-Kathleen "Kathy" Mazzarella has been the Chief Executive and President of Graybar Electric Co. since June 1, 2012.
-In addition, she has been the Chairwoman of Graybar Electric Co. since January 1, 2013.
-As of May 2020, she is one of only 37 women CEOs of the Fortune 500.
+Kathleen Mazzarella has been the chief executive and president of Graybar Electric Co. since June 1, 2012.
+She has been the chairwoman of Graybar Electric Co. since January 1, 2013.
+As of May 2020, she was one of only 37 female CEOs on the Fortune 500.

 Mazzarella started with Graybar in 1980 as a customer service representative.
 She progressed through various sales positions and then moved to field sales management roles.
-Soon after her first management assignment, Mazzarella was promoted to National Product Manager, and later served in other executive-level positions.
-She was named executive vice president and chief operating officer in 2010 and president and CEO in 2012.
+Soon after her first management assignment, she was promoted to national product manager, and later served in other executive-level positions.
+She was named executive vice president and chief operating officer in 2010, and president and CEO in 2012.
 She was named chairwoman of the board of directors in 2013.

 Education

 Mazzarella has an associate's degree in telecommunications engineering.
-She has a Bachelor of Arts in Applied Behavioral Sciences and a Master's degree in business from Webster University which she earned in 2002.
+She has a Bachelor of Arts in Applied Behavioral Sciences and a master's degree in business from Webster University, which she earned in 2002.

 Board memberships

-In January 2015, Mazzarella joined the Board of Directors of the Federal Reserve Bank of St. Louis as a Class C Director and became deputy chair in January 2016 and chair in April 2016.
-She was elected to the Waste Management Board of Directors effective on October 1, 2015.
-She was elected to the Board of Express Scripts in June 2017 and joined the Board of Cigna Corporation when it merged with Express Scripts in December 2018.
+In January 2015, Mazzarella joined the board of directors of the Federal Reserve Bank of St. Louis as a Class C director.
+She became deputy chair in January 2016, and chair in April 2016.
+She was elected to the Waste Management Board of Directors effective October 1, 2015.
+She was elected to the board of Express Scripts in June 2017, and joined the board of Cigna Corporation when it merged with Express Scripts in December 2018.
 She was elected to the board of Core & Main LP in 2019.
-She also serves on the boards of Alliance STL, the Saint Louis Club and the Webster University Business and Technology Advisory Board.
+She also serves on the boards of Alliance STL, and the Saint Louis Club, as well as on the Webster University Business and Technology Advisory Board.
 In July 2016, she became an active member of The Business Council.
-In addition, she is a member of Vistage Worldwide, Inc., the International Women's Forum, The Committee of 200, The American Cancer Society's CEOs Against Cancer of Missouri and Civic Progress.
+She is a member of Vistage Worldwide, Inc., the International Women's Forum, the Committee of 200, the American Cancer Society's CEOs Against Cancer of Missouri, and Civic Progress.